bestia-dev/GuitaraokeLeader/README.md

 Enter `Guitaraoke`: it is like karaoke but with added guitar chords.
 The are 2 roles in this game.
 The `Leader` will lead the way for many `Followers`.

-## guitaraoke videos
+## Guitaraoke videos

-First I created the videos.
+First I created some videos.
 In the video editor `ShotCut` for Win10, I put together the audio of the song and copied the lyrics and chords I found on the internet.
 I try to show the lyrics and chords a little bit earlier so we can prepare to sing-along and play-along guitar.
 It is great that I can now modify the chords and the lyrics if I like it different.
+There is a lot of Guitaraoke videos already on the internet.
+Just google it.
+The `Guitaraoke Leader` app can use any mp4 video you can download to your android.
 TODO: I will make a video tutorial how to create Guitaraoke mp4 files.
 It is easy.
+TODO: put some reference on others Guitaraoke videos.

 ## only mobile

 When we have a party often we don't have a big TV for everybody to see the lyrics.
 But everybody have a smartphone.
-I would like that everybody easily opens the guitaraoke mp4 and very important that all the smartphones play it in sync.
+I would like that everybody easily opens the Guitaraoke mp4 and very important that all the smartphones play it in sync.

 ## ideas

-My first idea was to have a web server (on the internet somewhere) with the songs.
+My first idea was to have a web server (on the internet somewhere) with the songRs.
 But the party is sometimes in the woods or mountains without a good or any internet connection.
 Even in places with a mobile-data internet connection it can cost money to play videos on some cell phone plans.
 Let avoid this.
 When we sing/play we are always near to each other.
 We can make a local wifi network using the smartphone wifi hot-spot.
 The smartphones can then see each other and the connection is very fast and costs nothing.
 My second idea was to have a web server on my android smartphone.
 There are some ready made apps in the Google Play Store, but I wanted a web server I can program with some more functionality like having all smartphones in sync.
 I don't want to make a native android app.
 I just try to avoid it.
 You must use the Android Studio, a language I don't know (java or kotlin) and a IDE user interface that is strange to me.
 My third idea was to use Termux a "Linux terminal" for android.
 Then make a CLI program in Rust (for the web-server), compile it for the target armv7-linux-androideabi.
 But it was complicated and other users will not like to use it.
 My forth idea was to use webrtc for peer-to-peer communication.
 But it must have some sort of signaling server.
 So we are back on the "server on Android" problem.

-## GuitaraokeServer
+## Android app

 My final solution is to make a Web + WebSocket server for Android.
 Exactly what I wanted to avoid.
 Eh, ironic.
-I don't plan to publish it on Google Play, but I will create an APK for die-hard fans of Guitaraoke.
+I don't plan to publish it on Google Play, but I will create an APK for die-hard fans of Guitaraoke Leader.
 The client will be a simple html/css/javascript project for any browser.
 No installation whatsoever.

 ## Based on WebSocketChat